RAU

 e-mail: matthias.barjenbruch@tu-berlin.de

 Plastics in the environment are an increasingly serious challenge.
 As macroplastics deteriorate, such as through tire abrasion, the resulting microplastics can enter the aquatic environment through a variety of entry points.
 As vehicle traffic increases, there is an inevitable increase in microplastics from worn tires ending up in the environment.
-The amount of tire abrasion and the resulting microplastics entering the aquatic environment via road runoff have not yet been researched.
+The amount of tire abrasion and the resulting microplastics entering the aquatic environment via road runoff had not yet been sufficiently researched.

 Key areas of work

-- Development of a sampling basket for fractional sampling of individual rain events
+• Development of a sampling basket for fractional sampling of individual rain events

-- Analytical evaluation of environmental samples for tire abrasion
+• Analytical evaluation of environmental samples for tire abrasion

-- Measurement of abrasion, quantification of subsets and subsequent qualitative examination
+• Measurement of abrasion, quantification of subsets and subsequent qualitative examination

-- Further development of the pollution load simulation
+• Further development of the pollution load simulation

-- Optimise the street cleaning
+• Optimise the street cleaning

 WP 1.1 Analytical concept